cca/cca_invenio/readme.md

 # CCA InvenioRDM

 CCA InvenioRDM instance.
-This is mostly a cookiecutter Invenio project with additional documentation for us.
+This is mostly a cookiecutter Invenio project with some custom settings and vocabularies.
+See our "notes" folder for further documentation.

 ## Setup